Mxgzie/Mxgzie/README.md

 # 👋 Wassup, It's Miguel!
 I'm an Undergraduate at The University of Toronto Mississagua. </br>
 📍 Location: Ontario, Canada </br>
-🎓 Education: Undergraduate
+🎓 Education: Undergraduate </br>
-🌱 Currently Learning: Tuples and Dictionaries
+🌱 Areas Imterested to Pursue: Software Design and Cybersecurity

 # 🌐 Socials: